 In closing, let me read a couple of verses from the New Testament.
 The apostle Paul reminded the church of the Thessalonians to “rejoice always” and “pray continually” (1 Thess.
 5: 16-17).
 And then finally, the church at Corinth, a church that is gifted and yet afflicted with so many problems, apostle Paul told them that “whether you eat or drink or whatever you do (that includes study), do it all for the glory of God” (1 Cor.
 10:31).
 My brothers and sisters in the Lord, join with me in prayer that PTSCAS by the grace of God will produce excellent, prayerful, joyful, holy, loving, powerful and productive biblical counselors, preachers, missionaries, theological educators, and Christian teachers!
 Amen!

 Ruel Chavez is a Presbyterian minister and a theological educator.
 He has taught several Bible school extensions under Evangelical Presbyterian Mission in the Philippines for the past 20 years.
 He served as full time faculty member of the Presbyterian Theological Seminary from 2006 to 2009.
-After eight years, he returned to PTSCAS last 2017 and is now serving as the Academic Dean of the institution.
+After eight years, he returned to PTSCAS last 2017, served as the Academic Dean, and now as Business Manager of the institution.
 His major is in the field of theology, but he also earned 34 units in Doctor of Education in Educational Leadership.